-In accordance with the requirements of Section 14A of the Exchange Act and the related rules of the SEC, we are providing stockholders the opportunity to vote on a non-binding, advisory resolution to approve the compensation of our named executive officers as disclosed on pages 25-57 of this proxy statement (commonly referred to as "say-on-pay").
+In accordance with the requirements of Section 14A of the Exchange Act and the related rules of the SEC, we are providing stockholders the opportunity to vote on a non-binding, advisory resolution to approve the compensation of our named executive officers as disclosed on pages 26-59 of this proxy statement (commonly referred to as "say-on-pay").

-We believe that the compensation received by our named executive officers in respect of fiscal year 2017 appropriately aligned executive pay with our corporate performance.
-The portion of the short-term incentive awards earned on the basis of our corporate performance paid out at 147.3% of target awards.
-The performance-based restricted stock unit awards issued under our long-term incentive program are designed to produce the greatest rewards when strong results are sustained over time.
+We believe that the compensation received by our named executive officers in respect of fiscal year 2018 appropriately aligned executive pay with our corporate performance.
+The portion of the STI awards earned on the basis of our corporate performance paid out at 180% of target awards, reflecting outstanding operating performance during fiscal 2018.
+The PSU awards issued under our LTI are designed to produce the greatest rewards when strong results are sustained over time.
 Specifically, the number of shares issuable upon their vesting depends on the degree of achievement of financial performance metrics for each year within a three-year performance cycle.
-On the basis of our level of achievement against the adjusted EPS and adjusted RONA goals applicable to the performance-based restricted stock unit awards that were granted in fiscal 2015 and vested in 2017, our named executive officers earned 50.9% of their target awards.
-Our fiscal 2017 performance is summarized in the Executive Summary of our Compensation Discussion and Analysis.
+On the basis of our high level of achievement against the adjusted EPS and adjusted RONA goals applicable to the PSU awards that were granted in fiscal 2016 and vested in 2018, our named executive officers earned 140% of their target awards.
+Our fiscal 2018 performance is summarized in the Executive Summary of our Compensation Discussion and Analysis.